CODE OF CONDUCT

 Discourage unfair play and arguing with officials.

-Help their child to recognize good performance, not just results.
+Help their child to recognize positive performance, not just results.

 Never force their child to take part in sport.

-Set a good example by recognizing fair play and applauding the good performances of all.
+Set a good example by recognizing fair play and applauding the good performances of all players.

 Never punish or belittle a child for losing or making mistakes during tennis.